 Obama calls for calm after Zimmerman acquittal; protests held

-SANFORD, Florida (Reuters) - U.S. President Barack Obama called for calm on Sunday after the acquittal of George Zimmerman in the shooting death of black teenager Trayvon Martin, as hundreds of civil rights demonstrators turned out at rallies to condemn racial profiling.
+SANFORD, Florida (Reuters) - President Barack Obama called for calm on Sunday after the acquittal of George Zimmerman in the shooting death of unarmed black teenager Trayvon Martin, as thousands of civil rights demonstrators turned out at rallies to condemn racial profiling.

-Zimmerman, cleared late Saturday by a Florida jury of six women in the shooting death of the unarmed Martin, still faces public outrage, a possible civil suit and demands for a federal investigation.
+Zimmerman, cleared late on Saturday by a Florida jury of six women, still faces public outrage, a possible civil suit and demands for a federal investigation.

 Obama, who once said, "If I had a son, he'd look like Trayvon," called for a peaceful response to a case that polarized the U.S. public from the beginning, raising issues of racial profiling and gun control.

 "We are a nation of laws and a jury has spoken," the first black U.S. president said in a statement.
 "I now ask every American to respect the call for calm reflection from two parents who lost their young son."

 The jurors who deliberated for 16 hours over two days found Zimmerman not guilty of second-degree murder and manslaughter.
 All six women, who were sequestered for the three weeks of testimony, declined to speak to reporters and their identities were still sealed by the court.

 If found guilty of the most serious charge of second-degree murder, Zimmerman could have faced life in prison.
 Instead, the jury cleared him of that charge and of manslaughter, which could have resulted in a 30-year sentence.

 In Sanford at the largely black Allen Chapel A.M.E.
 Church, pastor Valarie Houston dedicated a Sunday morning prayer service to Martin.

 "I am hurt.
 I am sad.
 I am disappointed and my heart is overwhelmed with pains," Houston said.
 "I thought in my heart that justice would be served."